atanisoft/Esp32OlcbIO/README.md

 ## Extending the base board

-The ESP32 IO Board can be extended by using the pcb-ext daughter board files as a basis for creating a compatible extension PCB.
+The ESP32 OpenLCB IO Board can be extended by using the pcb-ext daughter board files as a basis for creating a compatible extension PCB.
 This PCB sits on top of the base board.

 ### Servo controller and 2x5 IDC extension

 A great example of extending the functionality of the base board would be to control turnouts via servos and relays (for frog polarity).
 Below is an example of one such approach to this using an I2C connected PCA9685 to control up to 16 servos while keeping all other pins available for controlling relays.
 Design files are not available for this at this time.

 ![Extension PCB as Servo controller](pcb-ext/pcb-ext-servo-2x5.png)

 ### Single character display example

 While not entirely practical for most use cases, this shows one example of creating a single character display using a 5x7 grid of WS2812 (or similar) addressable LEDs connected in series to a single IO pin on the base board.
 Design files are not available for this at this time.

 ![Extension PCB as Digit](pcb-ext/pcb-ext.png)